-Create a named scholarship at the University of Minnesota, Morris
+Create a scholarship at the University of Minnesota Morris

-Scholarship gifts to the University of Minnesota, Morris are made by donors—alumni, faculty, staff, friends, corporations and foundations—with a common desire to support the Morris campus and its distinctive mission.
-Most donors choose to designate their named scholarships in areas of personal interest.
+Scholarship gifts to the University of Minnesota Morris are made by donors—alumni, faculty, staff, friends, corporations and foundations—with a common desire to support students at the Morris campus.
 Many donors create scholarships to honor a loved one or leave a lasting legacy.

-Donors have three options for creating a named scholarship at Morris:
+Donors have three options for creating a named scholarship at UMN Morris.

-A named, endowed scholarship is a lasting tribute that serves as an investment in the students of today and the leaders of tomorrow.
+A named, endowed scholarship is a lasting tribute that serves as an investment in students of today and leaders of tomorrow.
 Gifts to the Morris campus designated for endowment are held in perpetuity by the University of Minnesota Foundation.
-The principal is invested, and a portion of the return generated by the investment is used each year to support the scholarship.
-The minimum initial gift for establishing an endowed fund is $25,000 payable over up to five years.
-A $25,000 endowed fund currently provides an annual payout of 4.5 percent, generating approximately $1,125 in scholarship dollars per year.
-Endowment gifts may be cash, stocks, bonds, treasuries, mutual funds, real estate, or personal property, and may include employer matching gifts.
+The principal is invested, and a portion of the earnings generated by the investment is used each year to support the scholarship.
+The minimum initial gift for establishing an endowed fund is $25,000, payable over up to five years.
+A $25,000 endowed fund currently provides an annual payout of 4.5 percent, generating approximately $1,125 in scholarship award per year.
+Endowment gifts may be cash, stocks, bonds, treasuries, mutual funds, real estate, or personal property and may include employer matching gifts.